 Brownies are one of the easiest to mail baked treats due to their flat shape.
-They are best packaged in an aluminum pan, placed in a cardboard postal box with bubble wrap filling the spaces to prevent any slip and slide.
+They are best packaged in an aluminum pan, and placed in a cardboard postal box with bubble wrap filling the spaces to prevent any slip and slide.

 How to defrost brownies?

-To bring your frozen brownies back to life, you must defrost them or reheat them.
+To bring your frozen brownies back to life, you must defrost or reheat them.
 To defrost your brownies, let your brownies thaw overnight in the refrigerator.
-And to heat them up, place them on your baking tray into a preheated oven and bake them at 350°F for 10-15 minutes.
+And to heat them up, place them on your baking tray in a preheated oven and bake them at 350°F for 10-15 minutes.
 You can also Place your brownie in the microwave and heat it up in 20-30 seconds intervals.

 There you have it, the answer to your question, and a quick guide on how to freeze your brownies.
 Freezing brownies are truly the best way to keep these fudgy goodies fresh and preserve them for later.